 There are opportunities for new and improved camping activities at CUVA.
-Current camping opportunities are minimal and limited to private properties near the park.
+Current camping opportunities are limited to private properties in and near the park.
 Until recently, five primitive campsites were available in the park at the Stanford Campsite near Boston Mills Road.
 The five primitive campsites were intended for Towpath Trail and other recreation trail users, with vehicle drive-in camping prohibited.
 The campsites required reservations during the summer and park staff reported that demand for these sites and for other CUVA overnight experiences exceeded supply.
 These sites were managed by the Conservancy.
 Operations were discontinued after the 2019 summer season because of many factors, including undesirable campsite locations due to proximity to interstate bridges and a lack of trees.
 User data suggest limited repeat visitation to these sites.

 Opportunities for the park to provide diverse camping experiences are considered in the context of regional opportunities, partnerships, and long-distance trail use for experienced and inexperienced campers.
 A range of camping opportunities might include car camping, primitive camping along trails or the river, backpacking, cycling, and boating campsites.
 There is potential for a concessions contract or other partnership support to manage or physically locate campsites.
 Partners already operate several backcountry campsites along the river and trails, and there is an opportunity to provide longer-distance hiking or paddling experiences.
 Other landowners in and near the park are also considering camping; their efforts need to be factored into park decision-making.
+During the duration of the CAP planning process, the Valley Overlook at Camp Mueller opened for private camping within park boundaries on the former site of Camp Mueller.

 The park has many valuable partnerships throughout the region, including Eastern National, the Conservancy, Countryside and the farmers of the Countryside Initiative, the Cuyahoga Valley Scenic Railroad, and the Ohio & Erie Canalway National Heritage Area.
-Other partners include Cleveland Metroparks and Summit Metro Parks agencies; the Village of Peninsula, Boston Township, and several other local municipalities; and many other groups, organizations, and businesses with strong ties to local communities.
+Other partners include Cleveland Metroparks and Summit Metro Parks agencies; the Village of Peninsula, Boston Township, and other local municipalities; and many other groups, organizations, and businesses with strong ties to local communities.
 There are also opportunities to increase collaboration and strengthen relationships with current partners, including those involved in regional transit and public health, and to seek potential new partners.
 Partnerships can support CUVA in addressing current issues and provide expertise, resources, and support, expanding CUVA organizational capacity.

-CUVA geography physically connects the park to many partners; increased coordination can help standardize resource monitoring and park messaging across jurisdictions, enabling better resource management and visitor experiences.
+CUVA's geography physically connects the park to many partners; increased coordination can help standardize resource monitoring and park messaging across jurisdictions, enabling better resource management and visitor experiences.
 Resource management such as invasive species removal and stormwater management can improve via collaboration with neighboring partners so that similar methods are used around park boundaries, improving CUVA resource conditions.
 There are also opportunities for partnerships to preserve land and protect resources across different land ownerships.
-When parking lots are full, visitors often park along roadsides, which degrades vegetation and soils.
-Areas with observed negative resource impacts that are directly tied to off-trail use include Brandywine Falls; Blue Hen to Buttermilk Falls; Twin Sisters Falls; Virginia Kendall Ledges; other areas connected to sensitive waterfalls, seeps, springs, and riparian areas; and Locks 29 and 39, which have issues related to visitor-created river-access points.